snigi-gupta/AttendingUniversityAtBuffalo/Computer Science Important Tips/CourseReview.md

 - - - -
 *Disclaimer*: This is a an unofficial guide based on a student's personal experience.
 Nothing mentioned here should be considered here as a rule, compulsory or official statement.
 This is purely to help CS students understand what to expect as a masters student in the CSE department of UB.
 This is purely based on the personal experience and personal opinion of the student.

+_This repository is a major contribution of [Snigdha Gupta](https://gist.github.com/snigi-gupta/04307be1585712b0410f91061ea16cb5).
+A lot of her UB friends have helped her out during the creation of this repo.
+The sole purpose of this repository is to help you out with onboarding.
+Please do not try to misuse this information._
 - - - -

 Last Updated On: March 4 2021